 Peter writes this letter to encourage their faith in the midst of this oppression.
 Peter knew how tempting it might be to abandon the faith as the pressures mounted and obedience became exceedingly costly.
 As their brothers and sisters were losing homes, finances, families, and even their lives, it would have been very understandable to develop some serious anxiety.
 Yet, Peter has a word to them about how to deal with their anxiety, and it starts with these words: Humble yourselves.

 Humility seems like a strange starting place for those who are already emotionally low.
 Anxiety depresses us, overwhelms us, pushes us down until we simply wear out.
 It seems somewhat insensitive for Peter to begin with “humble yourselves.”
 Yet, that is precisely what he says to these men and women experiencing persecution.
 Peter can say this because he knows that one of the deep roots of anxiety is a lack of trust in God.
 We get anxious because we do not trust in the character, power, and presence of God.

-Similarly the apostle Paul shows the relationship to the Romans, when he says that they have not been given a “spirit that makes you a slave again to fear,” but rather they have been given a Spirit “of sonship,” which compels us to cry out “Abba, Father” (Romans 8:15).
+Similarly, the apostle Paul shows the relationship to the Romans, when he says that they have not been given a “spirit that makes you a slave again to fear,” but rather they have been given a Spirit “of sonship,” which compels us to cry out, “Abba, Father” (Rom.
+8:15).
 The Spirit that compels us to cling to God leads us away from fear.
 Paul says the same thing to the Philippians, writing:

-“Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God” (Philippians 4:6).
+“Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God” (Phil.
+4:6).

 Crying out to God is the opposite of being anxious, the apostle says.
 There is a strong relationship between worry, anxiety, and a lack of trust in God.